plone/plone.restapi-client/docs/actions/system.md

 ## Get System Information

+### Query function

-This function returns the system information about the Plone backend.
+Use the `getSystemQuery` function to get the query for fetching the system information about the Plone backend.

-- Function name: `getSystemQuery`
+### Hook

+Use the `useGetSystem` hook to get the system information about the Plone backend.